docker/docs/docker-for-mac/install.md

 Docker for Mac is the
 [Community Edition (CE)](https://www.docker.com/community-edition)
 of Docker for MacOS.
-If you already have Docker for Mac installed, skip to [Get started](index.md) for a quick tour of the command line, preferences, and tools.

 To download Docker for Mac, head to Docker Store.

 [Download from Docker Store](https://store.docker.com/editions/community/docker-ce-desktop-mac){: .button .outline-btn}